 England, UK

 When Ben Wheatley and his team were looking for Manderley, they looked at Daphne du Maurier’s house, as she used to have a home in Cornwall.
 To their disappointment, that did not fit the description, given its small size.
-They found out that there is another house that du Maurier had visited as a child, which is supposed to have served as the inspiration for Manderley.
+They found out that there was another house that du Maurier had visited as a child, which is supposed to have served as the inspiration for Manderley.
 They found the staircases and the bits of the house she had described, but it still didn’t measure up to her description in the book.

 So they felt it was probably a composite of her experiences and her dreams that made Manderley.
 This led to the important decision that they would not anchor Manderley to geography.
 This liberty gave them enough room to paint the canvas and not worry about the result.
 As for the filming process, it became exceedingly difficult as consecutive scenes were shot in different places, sometimes even 200 miles away.
 Manderley in ‘Rebecca’ was an amalgamation of eight properties.